Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_2/note.md

 - `replace(oldStr: string, withNewString: string)` (m): is a method that replaces `oldStr` in the string with `withNewString` and returns the new updated string
 - `trim()` (m): is a method that removes starting or ending white spaces of a string and returns a new value
 - `split(key: string)` (m): returns an array of the string where key is used a a divider (to split the string at the point)
+- `substring(startingIndex: number, optionalEndingIndex?: number)` (m): returns a position of a string specified by the \_startingIndex\_ all the way to the character at the _optionalEndingIndex_, when provided.

 **Example**